russom/CarND-Capstone/README.md

 **NOTE** on `requirements_ws.txt`

 The [`requirements_ws.txt`](./requirements_ws.txt) is a copy of the original `requirements.txt` file as found in the [original Udacity repo](https://github.com/udacity/CarND-Capstone) EXCEPT for `tensorflow` and `numpy`that have been updated.
-This is a consequence of the issue I found in training and running a classifier starting from the current (at the moment I write this) TensorFlow V1 object detection API.
+This is a consequence of the issue I found in training and running a classifier starting from the current (at the moment I write this) [TensorFlow V1 object detection API](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1.md).
 I could not find a way to do that without updating TF to 1.15 (ideally 1.15.2).
-This also required the updated on `numpy`.
+This also required the update of `numpy`.

 More details are available in the [writeup](Capstone_writeup.md)